inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 Is something VIOLENT going to happen to a GARBAGE CAN?
 To know Edina is to reject it.
-		-- Dudley Riggs, "The Year the Grinch Stole the Election" "... all the modern inconveniences ..."
+		-- Dudley Riggs, "The Year the Grinch Stole the Election" "... all the morn inconveniences ..."
 		-- Mark Twain
 	One evening he spoke.
 Sitting at her feet, his face raised to her, he allowed his soul to be heard.
 "My darling, anything you wish, anything